-In 2014, professional football player Richard Sherman gave a postgame interview heard around the world, an exuberant and adrenaline-infused declaration that he was the best after a miraculous play in a championship game which prompted 625 unique individuals to go on television the following Monday and call him a thug.
-In response, commentators called him a “thug.”
+In 2014, professional football player Richard Sherman gave a postgame interview heard around the world, an exuberant and adrenaline-infused declaration that he was the best after a miraculous play in a championship game which prompted approximately 623 unique individuals to go on television the following Monday and call him a thug.
 It seemed that for many, he was too loud, too angry, and too black.
-But it wasn’t racial, they said, they called him a thug because he was acting like a thug.
 When challenged for their racist characterizations of Sherman, critics claimed they weren’t racist, but rather that Sherman had been acting like a thug.
 But what is a thug?
-There are so many definitions: ruffian, assassin, gangster.
-But what are the cultural definitions?
+There are copious dictionary definitions: ruffian, assassin, gangster, but what are the cultural definitions?
 On the evening news and subsequently in our American consciousness, “thug” is synonymous with Black.
 It is never explicitly said, but it is understood.
+Any attempt to pretend otherwise is downright dishonest.
 It is an understanding that determines how Blackness is viewed in America.
 It is one-dimensional and all-purpose.

 Angie Thomas derived the title of her debut novel, The Hate U Give, from a quote by rapper Tupac Shakur: “The hate u gave little infants fuck everybody.”
 This was Tupac’s philosophy, that from seeds of hate, hate sprouts.
 His philosophy grew into a movement: T.H.U.G.L.I.F.E.
 In many ways, Tupac saw himself as an activist giving voice to the voiceless through his music and his spoken word.